 Readmission: Former students who have not been enrolled for more than one semester will apply for readmission through the Registrar's Office.
 Students who have not been in attendance for more than six years will apply for readmission through the Admissions Office.
+Students our more than six years must resubmit admission documents.
 Students who have not been enrolled for more than one year and were on approved Program on Hold can choose to follow the degree requirements at the time they were last enrolled or the current degree requirements.
 If a student has not been on approved leave, the current curriculum will be used when determining the student's degree program upon their re-enrollment.
 Applying for readmission doesn't guarantee readmittance.